This section of the ISO27k FAQ addresses typical questions relating to the way an ISMS matures over time:

 - Make friends with colleagues in related functions such as risk management, compliance, internal audit, site security/facilities and IT.
 Take time to explain to them how an ISMS will support what they do, and garner their explicit support for the implementation project.
 These people are often influential with senior management.

-- Present ISO27k as a practical solution to current and future business problems rather than an academic set of controls.
+- Present ISO27k as a practical solution to the organisation’s current and future business problems rather than an academic set of controls or generic good pracices.
 Solutions are more palatable than controls.
 Focus on the business outcomes of the ISMS rather than the ISMS itself.
 Continue to sell the ISMS as a solution to business needs and encourage other managers involved with security to adopt a similar business-focused attitude.
 Seek out and exploit strategic alignments.

-- Remember that if the business is to adopt ISO27k and take on board a culture change, it should be perceived as empowering and enabling not restrictive and disabling.
+- Remember that if the business is to adopt ISO27k and take on board a culture change, it should both be, and be perceived as, empowering and enabling rather than restrictive and disabling.